 There are some people that are outstanding when it comes to learning mathematical principles.
 However, there are some people that can barely add 1+1 without needing a calculator.
 If that sounds like you, there is no reason to believe that you won’t have the chance to find a rewarding career path.
-In fact, there are many great careers you can have that don’t involve math at all.
+In fact, there are many great careers that don’t require math at all.
 Here are a few careers that those who are math challenged can pursue without fear.

-There is almost no math involved in becoming a professional writer.
+It’s probably pretty obvious that one of the many careers that don’t require math are professional writers.
 The only time you will have to add anything is when you are figuring word counts or the amount of your next paycheck.
 Otherwise, you will concentrate on things such as character development, grammar rules and making sure that your work actually says something.

 The good news is that almost anyone can become a writer of some sort.
 The Internet has allowed anyone with the ability to type the chance to write for a living.
 Bloggers can write web content on just about any subject imaginable.
 Content sites are always looking for writers who are looking to put their own spin on a variety of breaking news stories, personal interest topics and other categories.

 Many types of writing exist in the marketplace.
 Technical writers will write specs for anyone who needs to put something together.
 Advertising copy writers will write the ads that you see on television.
 Jingle writers will be responsible for creating those catchy songs that you hear on commercials.